Transformative Leadership Academy — Mentora Institute

 MENTORA FOUNDATION

-This summer, the Mentora School for a Higher Age is offering two sessions of the Transformative Leadership Academy, which trains an exceptionally talented and committed group of college students to live and lead from their spiritual core and become exemplary changemakers in their careers and communities.
+TLA trains an exceptionally talented and committed group of college students to live and lead from their spiritual core and become exemplary changemakers in their careers and communities.
+You can view a brief video about the TLA experience below.

 Apply Here